dmbarbour/Sirea/README.md

 But if the model is shallow (to integrate with a control flow system) then performance should not be a significant issue.
 And for workflow (or control flow at distributed scales), the flexibility, extensibility, and robustness are generally more valuable than performance under ideal conditions.
 RDP has potential to be competitive with control flow and workflow systems even in their own domain.

-### Feedback and Delay

-A major concern with reactive programming in continuous time is *feedback* - when a signal output affects its own input.
-This is a natural concern, with physical cause - e.g. if we place a microphone near its associated amplifier, we often get very shrill feedback.
-Feedback is unstable and can consume a lot of energy very quickly.

-In RDP, you cannot directly express a closed loop.
-(No equivalent to ArrowLoop.)
-So feedback is impossible for pure RDP behaviors.
-But feedback is still possible when interacting with external services and state.
-Consider:

-    getState >>> bfmap (+1) >>> writeState

-In this case, we might be trying to writeState at the same *instant* for which we're reading state, and thus `getState` would be modified by the results of `writeState`, creating a feedback loop through the state.

-Feedback is RDP's equivalent to divergent computation.

-Symbolic analysis or laziness could potentially eliminate feedback loops in some cases.
-But RDP is designed for *open systems*, where those techniques are not generally available.
-Sirea does not assume them.
-Good state models for RDP will help, both in avoidance and resolution of the problem.
-For example, animated reactive term rewriting eliminates most need for such loops (rewrite rules include simple functions) and helps stabilize the result (limiting updates via time debt, and not all rewrite rules will apply).
-But those are of limited scope.

-Since you can't design feedback entirely out of complex systems, add `bdelay`.
-This slows the feedback down, changing instantaneous feedback into a well-defined incremental feedback process.
-Potentially, a natural one.

 ### Bridging Paradigms